 Our History & Our Team

-The SAP was conceived in early 2020 by Emily Laurent-Monaghan, an MA student inspired by PICT’s international, egalitarian, and open-access approach to public education.
-With co-directors Jovana Trajkovic and Elcin Bahceci joining the team in early 2021, we officially launched our activities in May 2021.
-At present, the SAP team consists of 35 PICT Student Ambassadors from all over the world.
+The Student Ambassador concept was conceived in early 2020 by Emily Laurent-Monaghan, an MA student inspired by PICT’s international, egalitarian, and open-access approach to public education.
+With co-director Elcin Bahceci joining the team in early 2021, we officially launched our activities in May 2021.
+At present, there are 35 PICT Student Ambassadors all over the world.
 To find out more about our activities, or to inquire about joining us, please contact one of our co-directors!